 I woke up at some point during the night and discerned a gentle presence in the room, but I just went right back to sleep.
 When I awoke the next morning, nothing seemed any different, so I went on about my day.
 That evening, the Holy Spirit’s presence surrounded me like a heavy blanket, and these words came softly into my heart.
 “Last night, an angel came and deposited in you something that you won’t be able to feel until tomorrow.
 It is the deposit of the golden fire that you saw yourself drinking with Me around the fire.
 Sweetheart, you need to place that on the tower there in the spirit.
 If that’s all you do, it will be enough.”

 “Pay attention to what impression you get at the tree for those impressions will tell you much of what you need to know.
 Remember your job is only to pray what I say and release what I have put in you.
 You are not to take on any demonic entities, unless they attack you personally.
 In that case, just send them to me to be judged for illegally tormenting with you.
 There is also no need to take on any sin issues that you hear.
 Just apply the blood in the courts of heaven.
 Like I told you last night, I needed you to do this because of what we have walked through together.
 You have experienced every shackle that the enemy has tried to bind my beautiful girls up in, and yet, you have forgiven.
 You have acted like Me.
 This gives you the right and authority to light this fire.
-After praying into what you sense at the tree, have your daughters along with you declare the scriptures that I’ve given you as keys and declare that the shackles are destroyed and that my women are free to become all I declare them to be, not just for this time, but past, present, and future.
+After praying into what you sense at the tree, have your daughters along with you declare the scriptures that I’ve given you as keys and declare that the shackles are destroyed and that my women are free to become all I declare them to be, not just for this time, but past, present, and future.”

 “Pray for a convergence of the influence of my daughters’ voices and for my daughters to arise and take their places now.
 Pray that their voices be returned.”